gvwilson/sdxpy/src/test/index.md

 ### Finding Functions {: .exercise}

-Python is a [%g dynamic_typing "dynamically typed" %] language, which means that it checks the types of values as the program is running.
+Python is [%g dynamic_typing "dynamically typed" %], which means it checks the types of values as code runs.
-We can do this ourselves using its built-in `type` function, which will tell us that `3` is an integer:
+We can do this ourselves using the `type` function, which shows that 3 is an integer:

 [% inc pat="type_int.*" fill="py out" %]